 (2) A voter may mark more than one candidate at the same ranking level.
 If a voter does not assign a candidate to any ranking level, the least-preferred ranking level is used.
 If paper ballots are used and a voter marks more than one ranking level for the same candidate, the most-preferred of the marked ranking levels is used.
 A voter may include no more than one write-in candidate among that voter's ranked choices for each office.

 (3) If there is a continuing candidate who would lose every pairwise comparison against each of the other continuing candidates then this candidate is identified as a “pairwise losing candidate” and this candidate is eliminated as the least-popular candidate.
 Not every elimination round has a pairwise losing candidate.
-It is not possible for there to be more than one pairwise losing candidate in an elimination round.

 (4) “Pairwise comparison” means a one-on-one comparison between any two candidates that counts how many ballots indicate a preference for one of the two candidates over the other candidate and how many ballots have the opposite preference.
 The candidate with the larger pairwise count is the winner in this pair and the candidate with the smaller pairwise count is the loser in this pair.
 If both pairwise counts are the same then neither candidate wins and neither candidate loses this pairwise comparison.